Grainular-Nord/nord.dev/guide/components.md

 ## API

-The `createComponent` function in Nørd is a fundamental building block for defining custom components with customizable behavior and structure.
+The `createComponent` function in Nørd is a fundamental building block for defining custom components with customizable behaviour and structure.
 It enables developers to create reactive components by specifying a template and optional lifecycle methods.

 ### Type